walkerlj0/Selenium_Course_Example_Code/content/multiple_windows.md

 driver.switch_to.window(driver.window_handles.last)
 ```

-Caveat: The order of the window handles is not consistent across all browsers.
-Some return in the order opened, others alphabetically.
+__NOTE: The order of the window handles is not consistent across all browsers.
+Some return in the order opened, others alphabetically.__

-## A solid way
+## A browser agnostic way

 ```ruby
 main_window = @driver.window_handle